INTERMEDIATE TO ADVANCED BREATH-CONTROL COURSE

 Intermediate to advance breathwork and pranayama practitioners

-• I’ve been studying with Simon for 9 years and the wealth of knowledge and experience he’s sharing so generously just cannot stop.
+I’ve been studying with Simon for 9 years and the wealth of knowledge and experience he’s sharing so generously just cannot stop.
 I have also trained with him and the early morning classess started with joint synergy exercises which were kind of a moving meditation that’s always been more effective for me than sitting ones.
-And now thsi has been turned into a whole program that I can practice with Simon from home.
-I got into the habit of starting my day with joint synergy to energyze mysel, but I also do these sequences before I go running or climbing.
-The joint synergy sequences get me in the zone, I become warmed up and energised and it makes so much easier to do my high-intesity exercise regime.
+And now this has been turned into a whole program that I can practice with Simon from home.
+I got into the habit of starting my day with joint synergy to energyze myself, but I also do these sequences before I go running or climbing.
+The joint synergy sequences get me in the zone, I become warmed up and energised and it makes so much easier to do my high-intensity exercise regime.

-- Andrea, 32, UK
+Andrea,, 32, UK

-• I have been doing Yoga Synergy for quite a few years, but Simon’s classes and workshop are always so jam-packed with valuable info that it always takes month to digest all the theory and apply it to my practice.
+I have been doing Yoga Synergy for quite a few years, but Simon’s classes and workshop are always so jam-packed with valuable info that it always takes month to digest all the theory and apply it to my practice.
 And because Simon himself is continually evolving his practice and teachings, there’s always a lot that I still don’t understand, but this Joint Synergy program clarified so many thing for me that I feel I am doing his yoga sequences much more efficiently because of the understanding this course gave me.

-- Leo, 42, Spain
+Leo, 42, Spain

 MORE ABOUT THE COURSE AND WHATS IN IT